Decentralizing Platform Power: A Design Space of Multi-level Governance in Online Social Platforms: Related Work

-In addition, researchers have shown the emergence of middle level units that innovate to create specialized local governance, particularly in the rich world of online gaming.
-Research on emergent cultural differences between a multi-player game's different physical servers---providing otherwise identical instances of the same game---offers evidence of the cultural effects, and potential value, of multi-level community architectures~\cite{castronova2004price,strimling2020emergent}.
-For instance, studies of the role-playing games World of Warcraft (WoW) and League of Legends have documented how self-organized teams of players provide unique roles, structure, and diversity in contributing to the game's culture~\cite{taylor2009play,10.1145/2658537.2658538}.
-Frey and Sumner show how player-run Minecraft communities self-organized around an emergent volunteer ecosystem of shared governance plugins~\cite{frey2019emergence}.
-And looking at file-sharing communities, Harris describes how they emerged to enable different solutions to free-riders, a challenge endemic to protocols like BitTorrent~\cite{harris2018institutional}.

-To a lesser extent, research has catalogued examples of interactions across the middle and top governance levels.
-For instance, researchers have examined how YouTubers, who govern channels in YouTube's middle level, collectively organized to pressure the platform to change their demonetization policy \cite{tait2016youtubeisoverparty,caplan2020tiered}.
-Similarly, work on Reddit described how moderators of different subreddits collectively organized to protest the actions of the top level~\cite{matias2016goingdark}.
-In other work, researchers have shown how top levels of governance will regulate units in the middle level that they believe are governing poorly~\cite{chandrasekharan2020quarantined,Chandrasekharan2017Stay}.
+While the literature on platform and online community governance spans multiple disciplines \citep{gillespie2018custodians,grimmelmann2015virtues}, the interplay between different power centers and jurisdiction levels has yet to be systematically characterized.
+However, many individual case studies have highlighted a growing interest in interrogating this interplay.
+For instance, research on Reddit and Twitch content moderators has illuminated how they often govern multiple online communities, with tools and resources sometimes shared across communities~\citep{jhaver2019automated,matias2016civic}.
+Others have examined how YouTubers, who govern channels at YouTube's middle level, collectively organized to pressure the platform to change its demonetization policy \citep{tait2016youtubeisoverparty}. \citet{frey2019emergence} show how player-run Minecraft communities self-organized around an emergent volunteer ecosystem of shared governance plugins.
+In other work, researchers have shown how top levels of governance regulate units in the middle level that they believe are governing poorly~\citep{Chandrasekharan2017Stay,chandrasekharan2020quarantined}.
+These cases suggest a broader pattern arising across different platforms regarding interactions between levels, one that may be informed by general scholarship on multi-level institutions from political science, which we next describe.

-Taken together, these cases suggest that there is a broader pattern arising across different platforms regarding learning and specialization between middle level governance units, as well as interactions between levels.
-In this work, we provide a framework to systematically analyze these cross-unit and cross-level interactions across different centers of power in a wide variety of platforms.
-As calls for greater decentralization in online platforms lead to more platforms with multi-level governance structures~\cite{2021-modpol,zhang2020policykit,fan2020digital}, it becomes imperative to understand how different multi-level designs can affect overall governance performance.